 Content to Build Awareness

 At the top of the marketing funnel, the goal is to generate awareness for your brand.
-You can reach members of your target market with the use of blog posts, social media, video, or infographics.
-In this stage, your content should not only gain the attention of consumers, but should also entice them to learn more.
+You can reach members of your target market with the use of blog posts, social media, videos, or infographics.
+In this stage, your content should not only gain the attention of consumers but should also entice them to learn more.
 Because there are seemingly endless amounts of brands constantly competing for the attention of consumers, it’s important to analyze what’s being distributed by your direct competition.

 Content for the Consideration Stage

 In the consideration stage, your visitors can now be seen as potential customers.
 While you may have yet to gain the customers’ trust, they are likely beginning to associate your brand with the solutions they’re seeking.
 That said, the content offered within this part of the funnel should provide valuable information on your products/services and why they are ideal.
 This can be achieved with email marketing and educational resources such as white papers, and case studies.